Ffionhaf96/Project-Milestone-1/README.md

 The site was tested on the following devices:

-- Insert
-- Insert
-- Insert
-- Insert
+- Pixel 6
-- Insert
+- Samsung S23 Ultra
-- Google Chrome Developer Tools - simulator for all different device options as well as using the adjustable sizing options
+- Google Chrome & Firefox Developer Tools - simulated for all different device options as well as using the adjustable sizing options

 The website functioned as expected on the above devices.